How to Become an Oncology Nurse Practitioner

 Basic requirements: Post-grad certificate programs require you to either possess a master’s in nursing or have a Nurse Practitioner qualification in another specialty.

 The Oncology Nursing Certification Corporation (ONCC) offers the Advanced Oncology Certified Nurse Practitioner (AOCNP) to qualified individuals.
-This certification is available to APRNs that meet the following criteria on one of the two pathways:
+This certification is available to APRNs who meet the following criteria on one of the two pathways:

 Pathway 1